Before we dig into the mechanics of viral communication marketing, let’s recap. In the last chapter, we covered:

 An earlier example of a closed system, two-way tool was the telephone.
 To communicate with somebody on your telephone, both parties must have (or at least have access to) a telephone themselves.

-On the surface, this may SEEM like it would be viral communication marketing because two people are communicating.
-However…
+On the surface, these two may SEEM like they are utilizing viral communication marketing because two people are communicating.
+However . . .

 Viral Communication Marketing is Inclusive

-To see an example of one such onramp, let’s take a look at one of the hottest viral hits of all time.
+To see an example of a successful onramp let’s take a look at one of the hottest viral hits of all time.

 Hotmail – The Legendary Viral Sensation